whoopnes/Fruity_Nutrition/README.md

 I've renamed demo(5).py to app.py and the notebook for clarity, which is a common practice.

-├── app.py                             # Streamlit app frontend
+├── app.py
-├── Fruity_Nutrition_Model_Training.ipynb  # Model training notebook
+├── Fruity_Nutrition_Model_Training.ipynb
-├── my_model.h5                        # Saved Keras model
+├── my_model.h5
-├── fruitsnutrition.csv                # Nutritional data
+├── fruitsnutrition.csv
-├── requirements.txt                   # Python dependencies
+├── requirements.txt
-└── README.md                          # Project documentation
+└── README.md

 # ▶️ Getting Started